Akasha Gloria Hull: Black women's studies, feminism, and African-American studies

+Beginning her academic career in 1971 at the University of Delaware, Hull had advanced to a full professorship by 1986.

-Hull was a member of the Combahee River Collective, a Black feminist group active in Boston in the late-1970s.
+She was a member of the Combahee River Collective, a Black feminist group active in Boston in the late-1970s.
 Membership in the collective catalyzed her focus as a scholar, activist, and critic.

-It was during this period that she co-edited the anthology All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave: Black Women's Studies with Patricia Bell-Scott and Barbara Smith.
+It was during this period that she co-edited the anthology All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave: Black Women's Studies with Patricia Bell-Scott and Barbara Smith, in 1982.
 Printed in numerous editions, it is a classic in Feminist Studies, Black Studies, and Black Women's Studies.
 Her landmark scholarship directed attention to the lives of Black women and, combined with the numerous articles she wrote thereafter, helped remedy the emphasis within Feminist Studies on white women and within Black studies on Black men.
 The National Institute conferred on Hull its Women of Color Award for this accomplishment.

-In 1986 Hull published Give Us Each Day: The Diary of Alice Dunbar-Nelson, only the second published diary by an African-American woman in the United States.
+In 1986, Hull published Give Us Each Day: The Diary of Alice Dunbar-Nelson, only the second published diary by an African-American woman in the United States.
 The New York Times gave it an enthusiastic review.
 Give Us Each Day revealed the life and times of Alice Dunbar-Nelson, a fascinating poet-journalist who until then had been eclipsed by her more famous husband, the renowned dialect poet and writer Paul Laurence Dunbar.
-Hull's book Color, Sex, and Poetry: Three Women Writers of the Harlem Renaissance continued to highlight the rich contributions of women to that pivotal era.
+Hull's book Color, Sex, and Poetry: Three Women Writers of the Harlem Renaissance (1987) continued to highlight the rich contributions of women to that pivotal era.
 Its painstaking archival research revealed for the first time unsuspected homoerotic connections among the women and lesbian themes in their writings.

+In 1988, Hull took a position teaching women's studies and literature at the University of California, Santa Cruz.